+Purpose

+This document describes how to fully utilize the Nagios Business Process Intelligence (BPI) component for Nagios XI.

+If you are using BPI In Nagios 2024, see How to Use Nagios XI BPI 2024 database solution is being used for a web service.
+If one of the 3 database servers goes down, there are two more servers in place to act as fail-over solutions.
+Even though the first server is in a critical state, the actual business process of the web service is still in an OK state because all services required for it to run correctly are still in place.

+BPI Overview

-Purpose This document describes how to use Nagios XI BPI 2024.
-BPI Overview Nagios BPI was created to visualize business process health by grouping hosts and services together and creating rules to discern the true health of the network infrastructure as it relates to the business.
+Nagios BPI was created as a way to visualize business process health by grouping hosts and services together and creating rules to discern the true health of the network infrastructure as it relates to the business.
 An admin can define rules for each BPI group and monitor the health of the group's state based on what has been defined.
 This concept is illustrated in the diagram to the right.
-For this business process, a redundant database solution is being used for a web service.
-If one of the 3 database servers goes down, there are two more servers in place to act as fail-over solutions.
-Even though the first server is in a critical state, the actual business process of the web service is still in an OK state because all services required for it to run correctly are still in place.

 However, if DNS Resolution, Page Content, PING, or HTTP were to stop working for this process, the end user would not be able to utilize the web service.
-Therefore, we call these services Essential Members for this business process, and if any of them fail, the business process would be in a critical state.
+Therefore, we call these services Essential Members for this business process, and if any of them failed, the business process would be in a critical state.

 In Nagios BPI, Essential Members are denoted with a target icon (shown as \\ in the diagram above).

 Thresholds can also be set for a group's health percentage.
 If a "Warning Threshold" of 80% was set for this group, a warning alert would be generated if 2 of the databases were down, even though the business process is still working correctly.
-The rules for the BPI Group state logic are defined in the Understanding The BPI Group Logic section of this documentation.
-Watch the video below for more information on BPI: https://www.youtube.com/embed/YrTlI5neRC4 www.nagios.com Page 1 of 14
+The rules for the BPI Group state logic are defined in the Understanding BPI Group Logic section of this documentation.